 - 1. Research Track: Students will develop and complete an academic research project with a faculty mentor. - 2.
-Service Track: Students will work together to design and implement a major service project in the local community.
+Service Track: Students will work together to design and implement a major service project to benefit the GSW campus or the local community.